 Starter sets are an easier way to build your first model railroad but have substantial drawbacks.
 For one, it’s very easy to outgrow basic model train starter set and without being proactive and building it in way that will allow for expansion, you’ll get stuck with basic track that doesn’t let you evolve the layout.

 If you really must use a starter set then you’re better off planning for an expanded layout in advance and build around the basic oval starter set track plan.
 That way it can eventually grow into a wider and better layout with more bells and whistles than just what the box contains.

-Overall, lots of model train enthusiasts try to make it overly complicated by asking the era and theme etc… When all a person wants to know is how to get a few if their model trains moving along an oval track such as a continuous layout.
+Lots of model train enthusiasts try to make it overly complicated by first trying to decide on the era and theme etc… When all a person wants to know is how to get a few of their model trains moving along an oval track by using simple continuous layout track plan.

 The main variable is the space you’ve available for both building the model train layout and also being able to store it.
-After figuring that part out then think about what accessories that you can add such as a bridge.
+After figuring that part out then think about what accessories and model train scenery you can add such as a bridge, mountains and scenery.